Greece Moments Greece Moments

 Guided tours in Samos

-If you don’t have your own vehicle on Samos and still want to get an overview of the island, then maybe this guided tour is the best option for you.
+If you don’t have your own vehicle on Samos and still want to get an overview of the island, then a guided tour might be the best option for you.
 You can book your day tour by bus from GetYourGuide*:

-From the harbour in Pythagorio, traditional kaikis start in season on the small Samiopoula Island south of Samos.
-The uninhabited island offers fantastic beaches and a lot of Greek idyll.
-Here you can book the day tour directly via GetYourGuide* by boat including lunch:
+From the harbour in Pythagorio, traditional kaikis set off in season to the small Samiopoula Island south of Samos.
+The uninhabited island offers fantastic beaches and plenty of Greek charm.
+You can book the day trip by boat, including lunch, directly via GetYourGuide* here:

 ➲ To the boat trip to Samiopoula*